perltidy/perltidy/t/snippets/README.md

 ('def.par').
 After investigating and fixing any problems with the code, run 'make' again, and if all is well run the script it writes 'RUNME.sh' to create new snippets if necessary.

+## Fixing problems

+It can happen that pull requests show conflicts among the snippets.t files.
+Remember that the '../snippet#.t' files are automatically generated, so they can be deleted if necessary to allow a pull request to be processed.
+Then the appropritate versions can be re-created by running 'make\_expect.pl' as described above.

+Another problem that can arise is when a the case needs to be removed.
+In this case the thing to do is to

+- remove its '.in' and '.par' files
+- remove all of its associated files from the directory './expect'
+- likewise, remove all of its associated files from the directory './tmp'
+- remove the line(s) for those files from 'packing\_list.txt'
+- rerun 'make\_expect.pl' (and the 'RUNME.sh' that it crreates)

 ## How to clean up a .par file